 Genmai-cha, or “brown rice tea,” is also known as the “poor man’s tea.”
 The brown rice kernels, roasted to popping, provides a filler to make otherwise too-expensive sencha last longer.
 The rice also gives the tea a nutty, full-bodied flavor and is light yellow in color and needs to be brewed at a higher temperature and for a longer time than other teas.

-The tea leaves that make houji-cha are not steamed but are instead allowed to oxidize.
-When they’ve been sufficiently oxidized, they’re roasted at high temperatures until reddish-brown.
-The result is a tea with no hint of the vegetative flavor of steamed green teas.
+The tea leaves that make houji-cha are made with a similar process to sencha, sans the refining and second drying stages.
+The roasting occurs at high temperatures until the tea is reddish-brown.
+The result is a drink with no hint of the vegetative flavor of steamed green teas.
 Houji-cha has a slight caramel-like aroma and a clean, uncomplicated taste that can be enjoyed in larger quantities.

 Because houji-cha and its variants have almost no caffeine, it’s a common beverage for the evening.